TE-Academy/Reputation-based_Weighted_Voting/README.md

 ### Using this framework [write a brief paragraph on every step]
 To apply Reputation-based Weighted Voting, take the following steps
 * Understand the Components and Design Space (see below)
+* Define proofs of reputation in your community
 * Select the Weighting Mechanism for your Voting Case
 * Set up the Simulator (including Prerequisites, Installation, Testing/Debugging)
 * Customize and verify your Vote Weighting Mechanism